-It should be noted that low light, strong turbulence, rain, snow, and other conditions can affect the imaging quality of cameras.
+It should be noted that conditions such as low light, strong turbulence, rain, snow, and others can affect the imaging quality of cameras.
 We have compiled a list of the imaging quality for each sequence's RGB, left camera, right camera, and infrared camera, which is available on the data download website.
 Users can select camera topics with good imaging quality for algorithm testing based on the provided list.
-The overall data information is provided in Table 5.
-Some of the data recording processes have been documented, and videos may be uploaded to platforms for public viewing.
+Overall data information is provided in Table IV.